esmf-org/esmf/src/addon/ESMX/README.md

 ESMX comes with a default data component called `ESMX_Data`.
 It is built into `ESMX_EXE_NAME` by default.
 This example disables this behavior by setting `disable_comps: ESMX_Data`.

-There are *three* top level sections recognized in the ESMX build file.
-Each is introduced by a specific key using the [YAML](https://yaml.org/) map syntax: `application:`, `components:`, and `tests:`.
+There are *two* top level sections recognized in the ESMX build file.
+Each is introduced by a specific key using the [YAML](https://yaml.org/) map syntax: `application:` and `components:`.
 The value associated with each key is a map of key/value pairs.
 The available option keys under each top level section are discussed below.

 #### Application Options (`application` key)